-Assaulting a cyclist is a crime and you should call the Police.
-DC also has a civil course of action for assault or harassment of bicyclists.
-For more information on this civil action, contact WABA through the crash tracker at waba.org.
+Assaulting a bicyclist is a crime and you should call the police.
+DC also has a civil cause of action for assault or harassment of bicyclists (DC Code § 50-1621) .
+For more information on this civil action, contact WABA through the crash tracker at waba.org/crashtracker.